Click here for today's POTD

 Take the Daily Quiz 3 before 10 PM tomorrow.
 Click here to access the quiz.
 These quizzes are designed to review the important material from today's lecture.
 Together, they will count as 3% of your final grade.

-Start working on the Homework Problem Set 2, due at 10 PM on Monday, Juanuary 29.
-Click here to access the Homework Problem Set 2.
-Note there are Aktiv Learning and Gradescope Questions, and you MUST DO BOTH.
-Homeworks will be worth 10% of your final grade (20% from the Aktiv Learning and 80% from the Gradescope portions of the homework.
+Finish working on the Homework Problem Set 1, due at 10 PM on Wednesday, Juanuary 22.
+Click here to access the Homework Problem Set 1.
+Note there are NO AKTIV LEARNING QUESTIONS THIS WEEK.
+Homeworks will be worth 10% of your final grade (20% from the Aktiv Learning and 80% from the Gradescope portions of the homework).

 Click here for directions for how to use Gradescope